BertVdM/xskirtor/README.md

 *The same tables are also supported by: **SPEX**, **SHERPA**, **ISIS**.*

+--

 ### References:

-When using this model, please refer to X-skirtor_smooth (Vander Meulen et al., subm.),<br/> calculated with the X-ray radiative transfer code SKIRT ([Vander Meulen et al., 2023](https://ui.adsabs.harvard.edu/abs/2023A%26A...674A.123V)).
+Please refer to X-skirtor_smooth (Vander Meulen et al., subm.), calculated with the SKIRT code ([Vander Meulen et al., 2023](https://ui.adsabs.harvard.edu/abs/2023A%26A...674A.123V)).